NSSA 2023-24 Rule Book

 c.
-All qualifying NSSA members must attend the Regional Championships to receive an invitation to the National Championships (including conference champions).
+All qualifying NSSA members must attend the Regional Championships to qualify for the National Championships (including conference champions).
 Non-attendance is excused only for extenuating circumstances ie. injury or illness.
 Reasons for non-attendance must be submitted in writing to the Executive Director and Conference Director.
 A doctor's certificate and/or other appropriate documentation regarding non-attendance must be submitted to the NSSA Executive Director and Conference Director either prior to the Regional Championship date or within one week of the final day of the Regional Championships event.
 Only the NSSA Executive Director can rule on non-attendance case by case after consultation with the Conference Director.
+In the case of all excused absences, competitors are still required to register and pay for the Regional Championships in their division for National Championship qualification purposes.

 d.
 All competitors must comply with the academic guidelines as set forth in rule C. NSSA Academic Rules 3.a-g, in order to participate in the NSSA National Championships.

 e.
 Out of conference competitors who participate in the Regional Championships will be invited to the National Championships as alternates and will receive slots if and where space is available.
 Out of conference competitors will be seeded only after all conference alternate competitors have been seeded if space is available.

 f.
 LATE ENTRY – It is the member's responsibility to know and understand alternate status and rules which are stated on the National Championship entry form.
 LATE ENTRANTS will be seeded after the Nationals entry deadline date if space is available according to their combined conference and regional ranking.

 SLOTTING TO SPECIAL EVENTS FOR 2023/24.
 AGE AS OF 1/1/24.